Deploying Keycloak on AWS ECS with Fargate using Terraform

 - Verify logs in CloudWatch

-- Test high availability by simulating failures
+- Test high availability scenarios

 Conclusion

 In this guide, we've covered how to deploy Keycloak on AWS ECS with Fargate using Terraform.
-This approach provides a scalable, highly available, and secure identity management solution without the overhead of managing the underlying infrastructure.
+This approach provides a scalable, highly available, and secure identity management solution without the overhead of managing underlying infrastructure.

 Key Benefits Summary